Duet3D/MQTT-WPA2-Enterprise-Demo/mqtt/README.md

 python echo.py
 ```

-The following should be seen.
+The following log should be seen:

 ```
 echo: connecting to 'demo-router' on port '1883' as 'echo'...